Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-13.md

 	- sizes
 - Use a @for loop - Use a loop to caluclate values or styles that are repeated in code.
 - Use a list - Create a SASS list.
-- Look through the list SASS functions and see if you can incorporate any of these into your work
+- Look through the list SASS functions and see if you can incorporate any of these into your work.

 ## Additional Resources